 Deep Brain Stimulation Program

 The Departments of Neurology and Neurological Surgery collaborate on the Deep Brain Stimulation (DBS) program, which is designed to help our patients maintain their quality of life and avoid debilitating symptoms through the use of a surgically implanted, adjustable brain pacemaker.

-Deep brain stimulation (DBS) addresses certain neurological symptoms that result in movement disorders, most commonly symptoms of Parkinson's disease, such as:
+Deep brain stimulation (DBS) addresses certain neurological symptoms associated with Parkinson’s disease, Essential Tremor, Dystonia and Epilepsy.

-Depending on their symptoms, patients may have the stimulator implanted on one or both sides of the brain to help maintain motor function and improve quality of life.
+Depending on their symptoms, patients may have the stimulator implanted on one or both sides of the brain to improve quality of life.
 It is important to note that DBS suppresses symptoms; it is not a cure but it can dramatically improve quality of life.

-DBS is currently FDA-approved to treat symptoms of Parkinson's disease and essential tremor.
-Dystonia and obsessive compulsive disorder (OCD) are also approved under an FDA Humanitarian Device Exemption.
+DBS is currently FDA-approved to treat symptoms of Parkinson's disease, Essential Tremor and Epilepsy.
+Dystonia and Obsessive-Compulsive Disorder (OCD) are also approved under an FDA Humanitarian Device Exemption.
 Studies on the effectiveness of DBS in minimizing symptoms of other neurological and psychiatric disorders are underway.

 DBS is not suitable for patients with dementia or unresolved psychotic symptoms, as it may produce a worsening of cognitive symptoms.
 Patients with uncontrolled high blood pressure, bleeding tendencies, severe brain atrophy, or MRI evidence of large vessel ischemia are not candidates for DBS, as these conditions may increase the risk of stroke or other cerebrovascular accident.